syncfusion-content/winui-docs/winui/Radial-Gauge/ranges.md

 ---
 layout: post
-title:  Gauge range of Syncfusion WinUI Gauge
+title: Range in WinUI Radial Gauge control | Syncfusion
-description: This article describes how to add and customizes the appearence of ranges of radial gauge control in WinUI platform
+description: Learn about Range support in Syncfusion WinUI Radial Gauge control and more details.
 platform: WinUI
 control: SfRadialGauge
 documentation: ug
 ---

-# Range Feature in WinUI Radial Gauge (SfRadialGauge)
+# Range in WinUI Radial Gauge

 Gauge range is a visual element that helps to quickly visualize where a value falls on the axis.